South Fork Eagle River in Colorado mountain country

 Avon and Edwards town water

-Useful public starting areas with paths, parks, and nearby services; confirm posted access boundaries.
+Useful public starting areas with paths, parks, and nearby services.
+Confirm posted access boundaries.

-Wolcott to Eagle corridor
+Wolcott to Eagle area

 Mix of public and private water where open space and BLM parcels matter for planning.